karunakarrao/DevOps/Docker/Docker-notes.md

 	RUN	--> for runing a command
 	COPY	--> copy the file from local to image
-	ADD	--> similer to COPY, but it has some additinal features, it can untar and copy, it can donwload from internet and copy EXPOSE	--> to expose the port for image
+	ADD	--> similer to COPY, but it has some additinal features, it can untar and copy, it can donwload from internet and copy EXPOSE	--> to expose the container port
 	CMD 	--> the program with container should start when container start ENDPOINT --> similer to CMD, but need to pass the CMD at the end.
 	ENV	--> image environment variables defined druing the container run